cybloxyz/ZewroAI/README.md

 ## Features

-- Memory within a conversation
+- Chat data is stored locally on your device.
+No data is stored on the internet.
-- Full Markdown Support (excluding math LaTex syntax)
+- Full Markdown Support (excluding math LaTex syntax).
+- Supports for multiple chats.
+- Detailed code-blocks, including syntax highlighting based on the language and a quick-copy button.

 ## Todo